CRM sales tool redesign that improved the lead expiry rate by over 87%

 COMPANY OVERVIEW

-Cultfit is a fitness tech company in India with 5M+ monthly active users that offers digital and offline experiences.
+Cultfit is the largest fitness tech startup in India ($1.5B Series F) with 5M+ monthly active users that offers a variety of digital and offline services, including gyms, group classes, and sports.

 PRODUCT OVERVIEW